 Solutions for Accounting Ltd – GDPR Statement of Compliance

-The General Data Protection Regulation (‘GDPR’) is effective from 25th May 2018, replacing data protection law in the UK.
+The General Data Protection Regulation (‘GDPR’) became effective on 25th May 2018, replacing data protection law in the UK.

 We recognise that there are a small number of circumstances in which personal data may be processed and that the GDPR clarifies the responsibilities of companies as far as the processing (collection, storage, maintenance and use) of personal data is concerned.

-Solutions is actively working on its GDPR strategy, and considers this to be an ongoing endeavour that will continue to be operational beyond the enforcement date of 25th May 2018.
-We will continually strive to ensure that personal data privacy is embedded as routine practice on a perpetual basis.
+Solutions' GDPR strategy is now established, but we consider this to be an ongoing endeavour that will continue to be operational perpetually.
+We will continually strive to ensure that personal data privacy is embedded as routine practice on an ongoing basis.